wardzj08/ML_from_scratch/binary_logistic_regression/README.md

 # Binary Logistic Regression

-Logistic regression from scratch for bimodal classification data.
-The iris data, using the first two classes only, serves as an example.
+Logistic regression from scratch for bimodal data.
+The Iris data set, using the only the first two classes, serves as an example.